 Figure 4 (below).
-From left to right: (i) The fully assembled aluminium mount with a 9 mm clear aperture containing the AGPM. (ii) View from inside CONICA, showing the 9 mm clear aperture corresponding to a 15-arcsecond field of view (diameter), fully contained within the 27-arcsecond field of view of CONICA's L27 objective. (iii) Full oversized stop of CONICA, showing the VLT pupil (including the central obscuration and struts). (iv) APO\165 pupil mask (diameter = $0.87 \times D{\text{pupil}}$ ) available inside CONICA, aligned to cover the diffraction and struts.
+From left to right: (i) The fully assembled aluminium mount with a 9 mm clear aperture containing the AGPM. (ii) View from inside CONICA, showing the 9 mm clear aperture corresponding to a 15-arcsecond field of view (diameter), fully contained within the 27-arcsecond field of view of CONICA's L27 objective. (iii) Full oversized stop of CONICA, showing the VLT pupil (including the central obscuration and struts). (iv) APO\165 pupil mask (diameter = $0.87 \times D{pupil}$ ) available inside CONICA, aligned to cover the diffraction and thermal background from the central obscuration and struts.